tesskeating/gen_711_final_project/README.md

 </summary>

-Below are examples of visualizations that can be generated using the methods above.
+Below are examples of visualizations that can be generated using the methods in the previous section.

 <details>